×

 While Audacity is very good, especially considering it is free.
 It is worth paying for a professional DAW that works smoothly with major operating systems and has some time-saving features.

-Audacity also does NOT support video playback.
+Audacity also does not support video playback.

 Ableton Live 10